joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 The data source.

 ### Grid(System.Data.DataTable)
-Creates a new !:Kendo.Web.UI.Grid<T> bound to a DataTable.
+Creates a new !:Kendo.Mvc.UI.Grid{T} bound to a DataTable.

 #### Parameters